The Delta Developmental difference begins with who we are.

 Samra J. Coote

-Samra believes that true leadership is achieved by leveraging your power through service.
-This mantra serves as the guiding philosophy for her work in nonprofit administration, external affairs, and public relations.
-She is a subject matter expert at building coalitions, leveraging organically-built relationships and friend-raising.
+Samra J. Coote serves as an Executive Coach at Delta Developmental.
+She believes that true leadership is achieved by leveraging your power through service.
+This mantra serves as the guiding philosophy for her work in corporate and nonprofit administration, external affairs, and public relations.
+She is a subject matter expert at strategic planning, leadership development, and diversity, equity, and inclusion (DEI).
+Samra’s sweet-spot is building coalitions, leveraging organically-built relationships and friend-raising.
 As a woman of influence, she leverages her large network to advocate on behalf of the organizations that she represents.

 After graduating from Iona College in New Rochelle, New York with a Bachelor’s degree in Communications-Public Relations, Samra made a concerted effort to live a life of purpose.
-In, 2011, Samra added published author to her list of accomplishments.
-She released her first novel; “He Kept Us :: Through It All” through Highly Favored Publishers.
 Samra has a heart and passion of philanthropy.
 This is demonstrated through memberships in her social and civic engagements.
 She also fosters her sisterly ties by being a member of Alpha Kappa Alpha Sorority, Incorporated.
-However, her most honored accomplishment was to raise three accomplished adult children.

 Kageni Pierce, leadership coach, facilitator and relationship management expert.